iotdomain/iotdomain-standard/myzone-convention.md

 ## Discovery and Configuration

-Publishers of information also provide discovery and configuration metadata of the information.The discovery metadata describes the type of information, its publisher, and its configuration.
+Publishers of information also provide discovery and configuration metadata of the information.
+The discovery metadata describes the type of information, its publisher, and its configuration.
 Standardization of discovery and configuration allows data and information to be managed from a single user interface regardless of the various technologies involved.

 Changing configuration and controlling inputs can be limited to specific users as identified by the signature contained in the configuration and control messages.

 ## Technology

 MyZone is technology agnostic.
 It is a convention that describes the information format and exchange, discovery, configuration and zoning, irrespective of the technology used to implement it.
 Use of different technologies will serve to improve further integration and makes it easier to expand the information network.

 A reference implementation is provided, written in the golang and typescript languages, using the MQTT service bus for publishing information, discovery and configuration in the JSON format.

 ## Data Format

 The information exchange rules must be followed by all implementations of the convention.
 A JSON based encoding of the data is recommended.
 Other encodings such as XML or whatever becomes popular tomorrow can also be used.

 The primary requirement is that the information fields described are preserved and all information publishers within a zone use the same format.
 A zone speaks only one data format language.

 Future proofing can be achieved by using different zones for different data formats and using a bridge service to share between zones.
 The bridge maps between old and new data format.
 This allows for incremental improvements while maintaining interoperability.

 ## Versioning

+The convention is version using semantic versioning in the form v1.2 where 1 is the major version, 2 is the minor backwards compatible version.

-Future versions of this convention must remain backwards compatible.
+Future minor version upgrades of this convention must remain backwards compatible.
 New fields can be added as long as they remain optional.
 Implementations must accept and ignore unknown fields.

+A major version upgrade of this convention is not required to be backwards compatible but **must** be able to co-exists on the same bus.

 Publishers include the version of the MyZone convention when publishing their node.
 See 'discovery' for more information.